 Dallas Hard Drive Recovery

 eProvided is the premier Dallas data recovery company.
 In fact, we can recover any kind of data from any make or model device.
-In addition, we recover files even if they are broken, damaged, corrupted, or experienced water damage.
+In addition, we recover files even if they are damaged, broken, corrupted or have experienced water damage.
 Therefore, we offer a FREE evaluation and proudly boast a success rate of 98%.
 Further, contact us today to speak with our experienced Dallas file retrieval engineers.

 Dallas Micro SD Card Recovery

-If you've ever dropped and broken your cell phone or had a laptop suddenly stop working then you know the panic that accompanies the loss of important data.
+If you've ever dropped and broken your cell phone or had a laptop suddenly stop working then you know the stress that comes with the loss of important data.
 Anything from cherished wedding photos to important business files can be lost in an instant.
 Above all, our Dallas Micro SD card recovery gurus can recover data quickly, affordably and effectively.

 - Our Dallas data recovery experts can retrieve any lost data from a damaged cell phone.

 - Enjoy a free diagnostic evaluation of your device.
 In addition, expect prices that are affordable.

 - In fact, you only pay Dallas data recovery fees if we recover files lost that you needed recovering.